lephleg/nano-node-docker/readme.md

 #### Install with fast-syncing (BETA)

-NANO Node Docker stack can also bootstrap any newly setup node (or existing one) with the latest ledger files, if you're willing to and trust third-party sources.
+NANO Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
+This implies that you are willing to trust third-party sources for your node history.
 The latest ledger files are obtained from NANO Node Ninja link [here](https://nanonode.ninja/api/ledger/download).

 Just add the `-f` flag to your installer command:

 ```
-$ ./setup.sh -f
+$ sudo ./setup.sh -f
 ```
+**Warning: You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**

-#### **Combining Installer Flags**
+#### **Combining installer flags**

-All the installer flags/arguments can be chained, so you can easily combine them like:
+All the installer flags/arguments can be chained, so you can easily combine them like this:

 ```
 # display seed, apply fast-sync and use Let's Encrypt with your email supplied